Last Updated on August 26, 2025

 Convent of Santa Clara

-That afternoon I crossed back over the river and walked up the hill to the Convent of Santa Clara.
+That afternoon, I crossed back over the river and walked up the hill to the Convent of Santa Clara.

 A Good Thing to Do in Coimbra: Find a Little Taverna

-The menu offered mostly fish and pork.
+The menu mainly offered fish and pork.
 I decided to order cutlets with rice and chips.
-But since the menu had been translated into several languages, I wondered whether I was going to get what was described.
-After a brief conversation in broken English he brought the meat out for me to look at, which turned out to be thinly sliced pork cutlets on the bone.
+But since the menu had been translated into several languages, I wondered whether I would get what was described.
+After a brief conversation in broken English, he brought the meat out for me to look at, which turned out to be thinly sliced pork cutlets on the bone.
+The meal, a beer, and extra French fries the owner later brought to my table totaled only €10, less than I’d pay elsewhere in Europe.

 You may also enjoy: The 10 Best Places to See in Portugal / Top 10 Things to Do in Lisbon (Plus 3 More) / 26 Great European Day Trips by Rail / Bus